AlbertSanIza/albertsaniza.github.io/README.md

 ## Education
 Bachelor’s of Science, Mechatronics Engineering
-The Center for Technical and Higher Education (CETYS University) Tijuana Mexico, Summer 2016
+The Center for Technical and Higher Education (CETYS University) Tijuana Mexico, Summer 2016 Full Scholarship
 ## Technical Skills
-**Web:** HTML, CSS, Javascript, Typescript, AngularJs, Angular, React, jQuery, Bootstrap, Polymer.
+**Web:** HTML, CSS, Javascript, React, AngularJs, jQuery, Bootstrap.

-**Backend & DB:** PHP, Node.js, Firebase, MySQL, Microsoft SQL.
+**Backend & DB:** NodeJs, .NET Core, Firebase, MySQL, Microsoft SQL, MongoDB, Docker.

-**Mobile:** Ionic Framework, Swift iOS.
+**Mobile:** Ionic Framework.

-**Desktop:** Swift macOS, Electron, Nwjs, Chrome Apps.
+**Desktop:** Electron, Nwjs, Chrome Apps.

-**Tools:** Git, NPM, Bower, Gulp, Atom, Visual Studio Code, Xcode, Windows, macOS, Ubuntu.
+**Tools:** Git, NPM, Gulp, Atom, Visual Studio Code, Xcode, Windows, MacOS.

-**Extras:** Google Apps Script, Arduino, Raspberry Pi, Bluetooth, Serial, PLC, TCP/UDP.
+**Extras:** Google Apps Script, Arduino, Raspberry Pi, Bluetooth, Serial COM, PLC, TCP/UDP.

 ## Relevant Work Experience
 * **Software Developer** at Southwest Manufacturing Services
 August 2017 - Ongoing, Tijuana MX
-By proposing, creating and implementing some new web and mobile applications we have the opportunity to positively impact day to day processes of our manufacturing plant.
-This solutions more often involved process innovation and out of the box thinking.
-Of course this can only be achieved by using the latest web technologies.
+I am involved on the R&D process to find out and test the newest technologies, by creating proof of concept projects for the next big upgrade of the software.
+This may include developing the environment setup, do web and back end implementations, templates and mobile implementation as well.

 * **Sr. Developer Analyst** at Hubbell Lighting
 July 2016 - August 2017, Tijuana MX
-After a few months of good results a software development department was created to meet the needs of the company.
-More projects arrived and our most successful ones were exported to all our US and MX facilities.
+By proposing, creating and implementing some new web and mobile applications we had the opportunity to positively impact day to day processes of our manufacturing plant.
+This solutions more often involved process innovation and out of the box thinking.
+Of course this can only be achieved by using the latest web technologies.

 * **Information Systems Analyst** at Hubbell Lighting
 September 2015 - July 2016, Tijuana MX